Leaf-Agriculture/docs/docs/satellite_endpoints.md

 &nbsp<span class="badge badge--success">GET</span> `/fields/{id}/processes`

-Returns images for a given field id.
+Returns images for a given field `id`.

 We return the following images, (tifs are EPSG:4326, pngs are EPSG:3857):
-  - RGB as tiff and as png (10m resolution)
+- RGB as tiff and as png
-  - Colorized NDVI as tiff and as png (10m resolution)
+- Colorized NDVI as tiff and as png
-  - Raw NDVI as tiff (10m resolution)
+- Raw NDVI as tiff
-  - all 12 Sentinel-2 bands as tiff.
+- All bands as tiff.

+_Check the [comparison page][11] to identify the resolution and bands available for each provider._

 It is possible to filter the results by a number of different parameters: